samsquire/assembly/README.md

 Now imagine a server that processes user sessions in paralllel.

-The global pipeline is also turing complete.
+The global pipeline is also turing complete: states can be returned to.

 Your server is fully parallel.
 It has a coroutine for each connection and each request that the server makes is also in its own coroutine.